AdamJohnSwan/labod-blog/_posts/2025-03-11-mongodb-update-many-concurrency.markdown

 ... doing some processing

-await collection.UpdateManyAsync(
+// A concurrent operation could finish before this operation completes, affecting the `toProcess` documents. await collection.UpdateManyAsync(
     Builders<TDocument>.Filter.In(x => x.Id, toProcess.Select(x => x.Id)),
     Builders<TDocument>.Update.Set(x => x.IsProcessed, true));
 ```

-The problem with this is that if another concurrent operation is processing records, the other operation could affect the records between the retrieval and update, which could cause a write failure or data loss.
+The problem with this is that if another concurrent operation is processing records, the other operation could affect the records between the retrieval and update, which would cause a write failure or data loss.

 ---